 Honestly, there’s nothing quite like biting into this savory, meaty, and hearty sandwich.

-HOW TO MAKE A VEGAN MEATBALL SUB
+HOW DO YOU MAKE A VEGAN MEATBALL SUB?

 There are lots of ways to make a sub, some people add green peppers, some melt mozzarella or provolone over the top, and we like to keep it simple.